Agoric/documentation/main/guides/wallet/README.md

 others can get the value just by knowing the Id.
-You can make Id(s) known by any communication method you like; private email, an email blast to a mailing list or many individuals, buying an ad on a website, tv program, or newspaper, listing it on her website, etc.
+You can make Id(s) known by any communication method you like; private email, an email blast to a mailing list or many individuals, buying an ad on a website, tv program, or newspaper, listing it on your website, etc.

 <<< @/snippets/ertp/guide/test-readme.js#getValue